nbousselham/tractusx/semantics/README.md

 -->

 The Digital Twin & Semantic Layer is a logical and architectural component of Catena-X.
-The source code under this folder helps to realize them in the form of blueprints/frameworks as well as concrete services.
+The source code under this folder helps to implement its modules in the form of blueprints/frameworks as well as concrete services.

 If you are looking for semantic models (hosted or processed by this code), please refer to